longhdinhbusiness/galactic-timer-cs/README.md

 The purpose of this project is to practice our React hooks skills such as `useState` `useRef` and `Custom Hook`

-Everyone know what a timer is eventhough not all timers look the same.
+Everyone know what a timer is even though not all timers look the same.
 Today, we are making a timer that look like this , (_or better!_)
 ![clock](https://i.ibb.co/0nYMqfL/Screen-Shot-2022-03-12-at-18-07-21.png)

 [Check out this demo to see it in action !](https://cs-react-timer.netlify.app/)